AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 This proposal relies on the convergence of the unified record syntax proposal, and will need to be updated in light of potential revamped access model and finalization models.

+A number of the capabilities of the standard run-time library rely today on tagged type.
+A thorough review should be made to identify which should be removed (e.g. controlled type), which should be migrated, and which can actually be implemented without relying on classes altogether (things such as streams or pools come to mind).
+The removal of coextensions types also supposes a different model for general iteration, as it currently relies on user-defined references (implemented through coextensions).

 Future possibilities
 ====================

 One important aspect of Ada is to allow data to be as static as possible.
 OOP typically requires the use of pointer.
-The Max_Size proposal is a independent proposal to allow polymorphic object residing in automatic memory section such as fields or stack.
+The Max_Size proposal (https://github.com/QuentinOchem/ada-spark-rfcs/blob/max_size/considered/max_size.rst) is a independent proposal to allow polymorphic object residing in automatic memory section such as fields or stack.